Anderiscool-hash/Anderiscool-hash/README.md

 ## 💫 About Me

-I'm a developer who enjoys turning ideas into real projects and learning how the systems behind them actually work.
+I'm a developer who enjoys turning ideas into real projects and learning how the systems behind them work.

 I spend most of my time experimenting with **web development, automation, AI, self-hosting, servers, and software tools**.

-* 🔭 **Currently building:** A PlayStation-inspired portfolio and new automation projects
+* 🔭 **Currently building:** New web, automation, and AI projects
+* 🎮 **Portfolio:** A PlayStation-inspired personal website
-* 🖥️ **Homelab:** Running my own server infrastructure with Proxmox and Linux
+* 🖥️ **Homelab:** Experimenting with Proxmox, Linux, Docker, networking, and self-hosted services
 * 🤖 **Interested in:** AI agents, automation, and intelligent applications
-* 🌐 **Web:** Building and deploying projects with JavaScript, HTML, CSS, Node.js, and Vercel
 * 🛠️ **Favorite part of development:** Building something from scratch and figuring things out along the way
-* 🎮 **Also into:** Gaming, hardware, servers, and experimenting with new tech

 ```python
 class Ander:
     def __init__(self):
         self.username = "Anderiscool-hash"
         self.role = "Developer & Builder"